If you have an autoimmune condition such as psoriatic arthritis, your doctor might suggest Cosentyx (secukinumab) as a treatment option.

 It may take several weeks for your symptoms to improve with Cosentyx after your dosage has been adjusted.
 If you have questions, ask your doctor about your dosage and what to expect.

 For plaque psoriasis, Cosentyx may be used in adults and children ages 6 years and older.
-Dosages for adults and children are described below.
+For this condition, Cosentyx is given as injections under the skin.

 Dosage for plaque psoriasis in adults

 Your doctor may decide you don’t need the higher dose to start.
-In this case, you’ll take 150 mg once per week for 5 weeks.
+In this case, you’ll receive 150 mg once per week for 5 weeks.
 After this, the dosage is lowered to 150 mg every 4 weeks.

 If you have questions about your dosage, be sure to ask your doctor before making changes.
 Don’t change your dosage on your own.
 This could cause problems such as increased side effects.